 A dilemma awaits any man diagnosed with localised prostate cancer, as he will eventually be forced to choose between radical therapy or active surveillance.
 Radical treatment maximises the chances of cure, but comes with a 50% chance of serious impact on sexual and/or urinary function.
 With active surveillance, genito-urinary function is preserved in exchange for the psychological and healthcare burden of intensive surveillance.

-There is a clear consensus that focal therapy should only from treatment, and in that setting it retains the benefits of cancer control whilst reducing the side-effects significantly.
+There is a clear consensus that focal therapy should only be applied for men who require and stand to benefit from treatment, and in that setting it retains the benefits of cancer control whilst reducing the side-effects significantly.
 Current data from over 3000 men treated internationally and 600 men treated in my own group shows that incontinence after focal therapy is 0-5% (radical therapy can lead to incontinence in 15-20%), whilst erectile dysfunction occurs in 5-10% of men with good baseline function (radical therapy rates vary from 30% to 60%).
 Early to medium cancer control using biopsies after treatment shows between 80-90% have a successful treatment, with 10-15% of men requiring redo-treatment with minimal additional morbidity.